mikemena/medicare-calculator/README.md

 #### The calculator app would allow therapists to input the total duration of a treatment session and automatically calculate the appropriate billable units based on the 8-minute rule.
 This would help prevent potential fraud or abuse of services by accurately reflecting the time spent on each intervention, ensuring proper reimbursement from Medicare.

-## Rules

-1 - If CMS and service-based, then set unit to 1
-2 - If AMA and service-based, then set unit to 0

 # CMS Unit Distribution Logic

 ## Step 1: Calculate Initial Units for Each Service